DonUserOn/DonUserOn/README.md

 - 🎓 Artificial Intelligence student at Harbin Institute of Technology
 - 💻 Strong foundation in C / C++ and system design
+- 🤖 Skilled in Prompt Engineering for AI-driven applications
-- 📊 Currently learning Data Analysis (NumPy, Pandas, Matplotlib)
+- 📊 Learning Data Analysis (NumPy, Pandas, Matplotlib)
 - 🎯 Goal: Become a professional AI Engineer

 ---